 Hollywood Representations of Human Trafficking are Often Wrong

 There is a stereotype, perpetuated by the entertainment industry, that human trafficking victims are suddenly and violently snatched up by strangers in the streets.
 While that is possible, it almost never happens this way in the United States: here, victims are typically trafficked by those they already know.

 Many traffickers operate by befriending their targets first and relying on deceptive practices to prey on weakened, desperate individuals who don't have anyone watching out for them.

-Sadder yet, a many victims of human trafficking are ushered into exploitation by people they know really well: intimate partners as well as family members.
-Poverty, substance addiction, gambling debts: those are the problems that drive people to push their loved ones into forced labor and commercial sexual exploitation.
+Sadder yet, many victims of human trafficking are ushered into exploitation by people they know well: intimate partners as well as family members.
+Poverty, substance addiction, gambling debts: these are the problems that drive people to push their loved ones into forced labor and commercial sexual exploitation.

-As usual, children are extra vulnerable in this setting.
-Archaic practices like forced marriage (where at last one person is still a minor) still happens in the USA -- and that is most often arranged by the child's parents, usually for financial gain.
+Once again, children are extra vulnerable in this setting.
+Archaic practices like forced marriage (where at last one person is still a minor) still happens in the USA — and that is most often arranged by the child's parents, usually for financial gain.

 Citizens are urged to call the National Human Trafficking Hotline at (888) 373-7888 to report known or suspected cases of human trafficking to help combat trafficking at the civic level.